amochin/robotframework-libtoc/README.md

     1. Paths to resource files in [glob format](https://en.wikipedia.org/wiki/Glob_(programming)) which you would like to create docs for
     2. Installed RF libraries (names and necessary import params like described in [libdoc user guide](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#general-usage))
         > Other libdoc CLI options (e.g. version or name of the output file) are not supported
-- Then it gererates the docs using `libdoc` - both for files paths, resolved from the glob patterns, and for the installed libraries.
-The created HTML files are places in the **libtoc output_dir** - keeping the original subfolder structure of resources
+- Then it generates the docs using `libdoc` - both for files paths, resolved from the glob patterns, and for the installed libraries.
+The created HTML files are placed in the **libtoc output_dir** - keeping the original subfolder structure of resources
 - Finally it generates a **TOC (Table of Contents)** HTML page with links to all the generated HTML files.
  The navigation tree structure in the TOC repeats the folder tree structure.
 ## Example of a `.libtoc` config file